jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 * A Windows Machine with PowerShell 4.0+.
 * Administrative access in your Slack group to create a Hubot integration

-> You may get connection issues between Slack and your Hubot if your server is located behind a corporate proxy server.
+> You may get connection issues between Slack and your Hubot if your Windows Machine is located behind a corporate proxy server.

 ## Hubot Installation